makersacademy/chitter-challenge/README.md

 8. Implemented the feature of 'adding peeps to the database', from browser to database, using MVC pattern.
 9. From the 2nd and 3rd user story, a timestamp is required on each peep.
 I updated the peeps tables to include a peeped_on column that logs the time it was created.
 Then TDD'd the feature for having a timestamp on the peeps.
 10. Wrapped database data in program objects.
 11. Extracted database connection logic to a `DatabaseConnection` object, set up a persistent connection to the correct database with method `setup`.
-Wrapped PG's `exec` method with a method, `DatabaseConnection.query`. that executes queries on the database.
+Wrapped PG's `exec` method with a method, `DatabaseConnection.query`, that executes queries on the database.
 12. Implemented the feature 'peeps are in reverse chronological order'.
 I used the `ORDER BY` SQL query when retrieving the list of peeps.

 ## TODO
-* Model retreives data in String format.
+* Model retreives data in String format - Date formatting?
 * Q: Time delay when storing Time.now for Feature Tests.
-Unable to freeze time using timecop?
+Unable to freeze time using timecop gem?
 * Issue: Unable to write peeps with `'` characters due to the way the data is being fetched from the db.